Skip to Main Content

 Please Note: Please allow at least three weeks for award processing from the time the Federal Direct Grad PLUS loan application, Direct Grad PLUS Loan MPN and Entrance Counseling is completed.

-Loan Period Start Date End Date
+Loan Periods Start Date End Date

 Grad PLUS Loan Denials and Counseling